 A 2013 SCOTUS ruling, Missouri v.
 McNeely, overturned significant parts of Schmerber and Dyal.
 It held that the dissipation of alcohol in the bloodstream, by itself, is insufficient to justify a warrantless blood draw.
 The NJSC adopted McNeely in 2015 in State v.
 Adkins, applying it retroactively.
 The Majao court found that the facts of the present case were very similar to the facts in Schmerber, in which emergency treatment at the hospital after an automobile accident delayed the collection of a blood sample.
 The court held that the trooper reasonably concluded that an emergency situation was present that justified a warrantless blood draw.

-To schedule a free and confidential consultation to see how Levow DWI Law can help you, contact us today online or at (877) 975-3399.
+To schedule a free and confidential consultation to see how Levow DWI Law, P.C. can help you, contact us today online or at (877) 975-3399.

 More Blog Posts: